Ne0n09/cloudflared-remotefalcon/docs/install/prereqruisites.md

-You will need your own domain name and a server capable of running Docker and MongoDB.
+You will need your own domain name and server capable of running Docker and MongoDB.

-If you meet the prerequisites you can move on to the [installation](../main/install/index.md)!

 ## Domain Name